jone3247/MARCELL_WATERCHEM/README.md

 **Codes**

 codes - Cleaning codes developed by XF and adjusted by MJ.
 The designated workflow is as follows:  1.
 Manually identify the index for 'fixing' offset breakpoints 2.
 Update breakpoint dictionary 3.
-Automatically fix 4. loop through all wellnames and years (if using the looped code).
-Breakpt_dicts contains the values that the main code (`process_timeseries`) uses to interpolate across spikes in the sensor data. `process_timeseries_looped` is the same as `process_timeseries` but automatically loops through all well and year combinations instead of having to change them mannually. `final_plotting_and_merging` takes the manually na'd excel file and converts it into one single csv for publication.
+Automatically fix 4. loop through all wellnames and years (if using the looped code). `breakpt_dicts` contains the values that the main code (`process_timeseries`) uses to interpolate across spikes in the sensor data. `process_timeseries_looped` is the same as `process_timeseries` but automatically loops through all well and year combinations instead of having to change them mannually. `final_plotting_and_merging` takes the manually na'd excel file and converts it into one single csv for publication.

 bin - Old cleaning codes.